slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - i approve of me. i am my word. i keep my word / i take nothing she says seriously, helps me relax.
 -->

-> *'Always be a first rate version of yourself and not a second rate version of someone else.' -- Judy Garland*
+> *"Always be a first rate version of yourself and not a second rate version of someone else."
+-- Judy Garland*

-> *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*
+> *"To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment."
+-- Ralph Waldo Emerson*

-> *'I'd rather be hated for who I am, than loved for who I am not.' -- Kurt Cobain'*
+> *"I'd rather be hated for who I am, than loved for who I am not."
+-- Kurt Cobain*

 Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.